-[either]
+[either\]

-All recorded PAYE/NIC and VAT taxes due as at 31 March 20YY that arose before the 31 December 20XX have according to the accounting records of the licence applicant since that date been paid in full by 31 March 20YY.
+All recorded taxes due as at 31 March 20YY that arose on or before 31 December 20XX have according to the accounting records of the licence applicant since that date been paid in full by 31 March 20YY.

-[or]
+[or\]

-All the recorded payroll taxes and VAT outstanding due as at 31 March 20YY that arose before 31 December 20XX are in the course of payment under an agreement in writing with the appropriate authorities (a copy of the agreement letter is attached) [and/or] are in the course of a dispute that has been submitted to a competent authority (a copy of correspondence with the competent authority is attached) [and/or] can demonstrate that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.
+All the recorded taxes outstanding and due as at 31 March 20YY that arose on or before 31 December 20XX are in the course of payment under an agreement in writing with the appropriate authorities (a copy of the agreement letter is attached) [and/or\] are in the course of a dispute that has been submitted to a competent authority (a copy of correspondence with the competent authority is attached) [and/or\] can demonstrate that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.